The Thread Counts

 The term 'Thread Count' has been misleading consumers for decades.

 Many brands using lower quality short staple cotton, then attaching small strands of cotton called 'Piles' to the thread which the appears to be thicker.
-Mimicking more threads being used.
+Mimicking more threads and call it high thread count.

 This method can make the sheets appear 2-4 times thicker.
 When really they are not at all.